Gray matter heterotopia: Background

 The complexity of neural development makes it fraught with opportunities for error.
 Grey matter heterotopia is such an example.
-It is believed that gray matter heterotopia are caused by arrested migration of neurons to the cerebral cortex; that is, when neurons that are supposed to form part of the cerebral cortex. fail to climb to the end of their ladder correctly and are permanently situated in the wrong location.
+It is believed that gray matter heterotopia are caused by an interruption in the migration of neurons to the cerebral cortex.

 Types

-Gray matter heterotopia are common malformations of cortical development classed as neuronal migration disorders.
+Gray matter heterotopia are common malformations of cortical development known as neuronal migration disorders.
 Heterotopias are classed in two groups: nodular and diffuse.
 Nodular types are subependymal and subcortical; diffuse types are termed band heterotopias.
 Affected patients are generally divided into three groups, depending on the location of the formation: subependymal, subcortical, and band heterotopia.
-In addition, especially with heterotopia that are genetically linked, there are gender differences.
+In addition, especially with heterotopia that are genetically linked, there are sex differences.
 Men seem to develop more severe symptoms than women with similar formations.

 Band heterotopia, a form of the condition (also known as double cortex syndrome), is seen exclusively in women; men with a mutation of the related gene (called XLIS or DCX) usually die in utero or have a much more severe brain anomaly.
 Symptoms in affected women vary from normal to severe developmental delay or intellectual disability; the severity of the syndrome is related to the thickness of the band of arrested neurons.
 Nearly all affected patients that come to medical attention have epilepsy, with partial complex and atypical absence epilepsy being the most common syndromes.
 Some of the more severely affected patients develop drop attacks.